To read 400-word biographies of our associates based throughout Europe, click on a country below:

 In 1993 Tom left Eutelsat and moved into management consultancy, working on change and people development projects for U.K. clients such as London Transport, Europcar, and Lombard NatWest Financial Services.
 In 1994, he provided training and consultancy to the National Bank of Slovakia as part of the U.K. government’s “Know-How Fund” development program.
 Beginning in 1995, Tom worked closely with government-sponsored Training & Enterprise Councils, helping them implement the national “Investors in People” quality standard.

 Since 1996, Tom professional focus has been as an organizational development and cross-cultural consultant for global 1000 companies operating in Europe, the Middle East, and North Africa.
 Recently he has been directing cross-cultural programs for companies in the U.K., Ireland, France, Germany, Austria, Hungary, the Czech Republic, Turkey, Egypt and the United Arab Emirates.
-Among his recent clients are GE Capital, Motorola, Conoco, Ericsson, Procter & Gamble, Kraft, Kelloggs, and Cemex.
+Among his recent clients are McKinsey, Bank of America, GlaxoSmithKline, BP, Microsoft, Facebook, Nokia, and Mercedes-Benz.
 In April 2000, Tom founded his own consultancy, which specializes in cross-cultural consultancy and cross-border management solutions, including for mergers & acquisitions.

 Tom lives in London, where he enjoys theatre and night life.
 He likes running and swimming, and plays five-a-side football weekly.
 Passionate about writing, he’s just finished his first novel.
 He’s also interested in travel, film, and history.

-*MARIE-PASCALE MARTORELL is a highly experienced business coach with a special interest in supporting executives through stressful periods of transition and change.
-Her coachees learn to use transition and change as an opportunity for professional breakthrough, gaining in interpersonal skills, emotional intelligence, and leadership performance.
-She also trains managers in preparing to deal effectively with crises.
+*MARIE-PASCALE MARTORELL is an experienced business facilitator and leadership coach with a special interest in supporting executives through stressful periods of transition and change.
+She helps them learn to use such periods as opportunities for breakthroughs toward gains in interpersonal skills, emotional intelligence, and leadership performance.

-A native of France, Marie-Pascale graduated from the Western Catholic University of Angers in 1983 with a bachelors degree in English and linguistics.
-In 1985 she completed a masters in business management at ESSCA, a major French business school; at that time she was also studying economics in the University of Vienna.
-Having lived in England, Mexico, Austria, and the U.S. in addition to France, Marie-Pascale has strong conversational abilities in Spanish and German; she works professionally in both English and French.
+A native of France, Marie-Pascale graduated from the Western Catholic University of Angers in 1983 with a bachelor’s degree in English and linguistics.
+In 1985 she completed a master’s in business management at École Supérieure des Sciences Commerciales d’Angers; at that time she also was studying economics in the University of Vienna.
+Her coaching certification was gained from the International Coaching Institute in Geneva, and she’s completed training in Gestalt therapy and Neuro-Linguistic Programming.
+Today, she is a coach supervisor and lead-trainer for advanced workshops certified by the International Coaching Federation.
+Having lived in England, Austria, Mexico, and the U.S., Marie-Pascale works professionally in English and French, and converses in German and Spanish.

-Marie-Pascale’s coaching expertise is built on a foundation of financial and management experience.
-Her responsibilities involved business affairs in Africa as well as in Europe.
+Marie-Pascale’s consulting expertise is built on a foundation of financial and management experience, gained through corporate responsibilities that involved business affairs in Africa as well as in Europe.
 Her employers included Cacao Barry in the food industry, SG2 Gestion in the computer industry, and Allia in the sanitary-ware industry.
 As a financial controller during periods of large corporate reorganizations, Marie-Pascale held core positions that required collaborating with senior executives on budget planning and margin analysis.

 Having lived and worked in five different nations, Marie-Pascale has first hand experience of transition and change.
 She currently lives in Paris with her Spanish-born husband, Rafael, an investment banker; they have four children.
 She is a trekker and a marathon-finisher.